The Pruning Shears for Lawn and Garden Care

 - Spring loading.
 Unlike household scissors, which are opened and closed by hand for each cut, pruning shears feature a spring that forces the blades apart after each cut so all you have to do is squeeze the handles to cut again.
 When shopping for pruners, look for a securely attached spring, because if it breaks off, you’ll have to use the shears as you would ordinary scissors.

 - Locking mechanism.
 Most pruning shears have a locking mechanism that holds the blades together when not in use.
 This is both a safety feature and a way to protect a sharpened blade edge.
 The biggest complaint about locking mechanisms is when they inadvertently lock (usually because you bump them with a finger or thumb) while pruning.
 A locking mechanism located near the blades may help prevent inadvertent locking.

 - Ergonomic design.
 Using manual pruning shears means a lot of repetitive hand movements, which can lead to wrist and hand fatigue.
 Many manufacturers offer easy-grip handles to offset fatigue; seek handles that fit the shape of your hand and feel comfortable.

 For sharpness, ease of cutting, and durability, we’ve selected the following top pruning shears as best in class.

 1. BEST OVERALL: Mockins Stainless Steel Bypass Pruning Shears

-Whether you wish to trim flowers, harvest fresh herbs, or cut back unruly vegetable vines, you won’t go wrong with Mockins Stainless Steel Bypass Pruning Shears.
+Whether you wish to trim flowers, harvest fresh herbs, or cut back unruly vegetable vines, Mockins Stainless Steel Bypass Pruning Shears are a worthy option.
 They feature soft-grip, ergonomic rubber handles, a locking mechanism, and super sharp stainless steel bypass blades to make cutting green garden stems a snap.